marthinwurer/ConnectedRISC/TTL_RTL.md

 `PC`, `SP`, and `SR` denote the Program counter, the stack pointer, and the status register, respectively.

+`TR` is a temporary register used for intermediate values that is not programmer accessible.

 The status register also has four fields.
 These are `Z`ero, `N`egative, `C`arry, and `O`verflow.
 They are set after every instruction that would use the ALU.
 In-depth definitions will note if these are set.

 ## Instruction Definitions